Francus

-Johannes Trithemius' De origine gentis Francorum compendium (1514) describes the Franks as originally Trojans (called "Sicambers" or "Sicambrians") after the fall of Troy who came into Gaul after being forced out of the area around the mouth of the Danube by the Goths in 439 B.C. (section 1, p, 33).
+Johannes Trithemius's De origine gentis Francorum compendium (1514) describes the Franks as originally Trojans (called "Sicambers" or "Sicambrians") after the fall of Troy who came into Gaul after being forced out of the area around the mouth of the Danube by the Goths in 439 B.C. (section 1, p, 33).
 He also details the reigns of each of these kings—including Francus (section 43, p.
 76) from whom the Franks are named—and their battles with the Gauls, Goths, Saxons, etc.

 Annio da Viterbo also describes the arrival of Trojans into Gaul.

 Based on the medieval legend, Jean Lemaire de Belges's Illustrations de Gaule et Singularités de Troie (1510–12) has Astyanax survive the fall of Troy and arrive in Western Europe.
 He changes his name to Francus and becomes king of Celtic Gaul (while, at the same time, Bavo, cousin of Priam, comes to the city of Trier) and founds the dynasty leading to Pepin and Charlemagne.
 He is said to have founded and named the city of Paris in honor of his uncle Paris.

 Gilles Corrozet's La Fleur des antiquitez... de Paris (1532) describes Francis I as the 64th descendant of Hector of Troy.

 Lemaire de Belges' work inspired Pierre de Ronsard's epic poem La Franciade (1572).
 In this poem, Jupiter saves Astyanax (renamed Francus).
-The young hero arrives in Crete and falls in love with the princess Hyanthe with whom he is destined to found the royal dynasty of France.
+The young hero arrives in Crete and falls in love with the princess Hyante with whom he is destined to found the royal dynasty of France.
+The epic nonetheless remained unfinished, with only four out of a planned twenty four books ever published.
+An attempt to continue it was made by Jacques Guillot, who wrote a fifth and sixth book of his own.

+Francus was also the subject of Jean Godard's 1594 tragedy, also entitled La Franciade.